Food Safety

 Building on Our Food Safety Culture

-Food safety is McDonald’s top priority.
-Running great restaurants and serving safe food is the basis for building strong brand trust.
-Strict food safety standards and protocols are embedded in everything we do, from food sourcing, menu development, packaging and distribution to the running of our restaurants.
-We are embracing technology and working closely with suppliers and expert partners to improve efficiency and reduce risks.
-Committed to lead, we share our knowledge internally through training and externally with our peers.
+We believe that running great restaurants and serving safe food is the basis for building strong brand trust.
+We embed strict food safety standards and protocols in the Company’s processes from food sourcing to menu development, packaging and distribution and the running of McDonald’s restaurants.
+We are embracing technology and working closely with suppliers and external experts to help improve efficiency and reduce risks.
+We share our knowledge both internally and externally.

-• We use webinars to train our market food safety and quality leads on the most up-to-date food safety, hygiene and sanitation standards.
+• We use webinars to train Company employees on current food safety, hygiene and sanitation standards.

-• Our global food safety website is used to learn more about hygiene and safety, and features McDonald’s CEO, Franchisees and suppliers talking about their commitment to food safety.
+• Our internal food safety website is available to McDonald’s System employees globally to learn about food safety and features videos of McDonald’s Chief Executive Officer, Franchisees and suppliers talking about their commitment.

-• Conventions and summits, such as the Worldwide Owner/Operator conventions, allow us to share important information about our food safety culture, as well as to celebrate Food Safety Leadership Awards.
+• Conventions and summits, such as the Company’s Worldwide Convention that is held approximately every two years, allow us to share important information about the Company’s food safety culture with System stakeholders.

 Customer Obsessed: Listening to Our Customers

-To gather valuable customer feedback, we operate multiple global social media accounts and toll-free numbers in the U.S. for customers to share their experiences.
-Our Food Safety team then scans these insights for food safety-related comments.
-This feedback is integrated into our Food Safety Risk Management (FSRM) dashboard and used to identify opportunities for improving the quality and safety of products and services.
+Customers can share their experiences and thoughts through our global social media accounts and, in the U.S., our toll-free numbers.
+Our Food Safety team scans these insights for food safety-related comments.
+This feedback is integrated into our food safety risk management (FSRM) dashboard and used to help identify potential opportunities for improving the quality and safety of McDonald’s products and services.

 Better Together: Partnering With Experts

-Our McDonald’s Global Food Safety Advisory Council includes food safety and public health professionals, as well as leaders from North America, Europe and Asia.
-The Council meets annually with our Executive Vice President and Chief Supply Chain Officer to review and discuss progress and provide recommendations for the advancement of our food safety standards and practices.
+A Food Safety Advisory Council, comprising the Company’s internal food safety experts as well as suppliers and external academics, supports the Company’s food safety risk management work and provides strategic global leadership for all aspects of food safety and quality.
+The Council meets annually with our Executive Vice President and Global Chief Supply Chain Officer to review and discuss progress on food safety initiatives and provide recommendations for the advancement of the Company’s food safety standards and practices.

 Latest Stories